BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

  - [SynthDose](https://www.nexusmods.com/cyberpunk2077/mods/14094) adds combat drugs with a toxicity limit.
 Read more [here](#combat-drugs-and-toxicity).
  - [Weapon Conditioning](https://www.nexusmods.com/cyberpunk2077/mods/10479) makes guns wear out, jam and drop a tier if you don't repair them.
 Read more [here](#weapon-condition-and-jamming).
  - [NCPD Prevention Police Enhancement](https://www.nexusmods.com/cyberpunk2077/mods/9863) changes how the police chase you and who shows up in each district.
 Read more [here](#police).
  - [Economy Punk](https://www.nexusmods.com/cyberpunk2077/mods/16952) reprices the whole game so money stays tight.
-Read more [here](#economy-and-loot).
  - [Take a Breather](https://www.nexusmods.com/cyberpunk2077/mods/23290) locks stores, clubs, gigs and apartments behind Street Cred, so the city opens up as you make a name for yourself.
 Read more [here](#street-cred-and-locked-areas).
  - [LONGER LOCKDOWN](https://www.nexusmods.com/cyberpunk2077/mods/23219) and [Live A Little](https://www.nexusmods.com/cyberpunk2077/mods/13271) space out the story and raise the early story money.
 Read more [here](#quest-changes).
  - [OPLI](https://www.nexusmods.com/cyberpunk2077/mods/21623) moves Phantom Liberty so it fits the story better.
 Read more [here](#quest-changes).